Thursday, September 24, 2009

 The operating system has it own sets of tests and things to load before you are reading to start playing on the computer.
 It manages the processor, memory, devices, storage and other applications.
 Whenever you open another instance of software, such as Word or Internet Explorer, it is the operating system that checks for the program and loads it from memory.

 From there your operating system provides your other software programs and you are able to progress as you normally would.
 Remember, while you are typing that email or shopping online, there are a lot of components inside the computer making it possible.
-Now I wanted more information on the BIOS and I have researched that for
+Now I wanted more information on the BIOS and I have researched that for you so you can understand what it is as it is spoke about in the tech world but not ever explained to the average computer user.

 How BIOS Works: From www.howstuffworks.com